M-J-Robbins/good-email-code/_includes/email-enhancements.md

 * [CSS Triangles](email-enhancements/css-triangles) - A triangle shape, made with code to avoid using an image.
 * [Absolute Position](email-enhancements/faux-absolute-position) - Replicating `position:absolute;` to work across email clients.
+* [Stopping Gmail image popups](email-enhancements/stop-gmail-image-popup) - How to block the Gmail image lightbox from popping up.